MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Germany/how-to-set-up-sales-vat-advance-notifications-for-elster.md

   - "de-de"
 ---
 # How to: Set Up Sales VAT Advance Notifications for ELSTER
-In [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)], to submit valid sales VAT advance notifications to the ELSTER portal, you must set up the following:
+In ADD INCLUDE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)]-->, to submit valid sales VAT advance notifications to the ELSTER portal, you must set up the following:

 -   The company registration information and tax office information.